kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ![Add Variable Group](./images/automated-testing-variable-group.png)

-3. Create a variable group called "DevelopmentBranch" and create the following variables:
+3. Create a variable group called "TestingCredentials" and create the following variables:

 - USERNAME_OR_CLIENTID - The service principal's application/client id or universal provider name for the account.
 - PASSWORD_OR_CLIENTSECRET - The client secret or password for the service principal or account respectively.